 Create test situations, data, and scripts based on project objectives

-If you are looking to find more info on this topic along with software testing and other relevant topics, sign up for The QA Lead newsletter.
+If you are looking to find more info on this topic, sign up for The QA Lead newsletter.
 It keeps you up to date on all the newest tips and tricks in the field.